lucashaley/lucashaley.github.io/_posts/2020-07-03-scientists-with-cool-names-22-casimir-funk.md

 ---
 layout: post
 title: 'Scientists with Cool Names #22: Casimir Funk'
-excerpt: Known for using spectroscopy to determine the rotation of galaxies, and for being terribly cavalier with his neckties.
+excerpt: nee Kazimierz.
 categories:
 - Nonsense
 - Science
 - ScientistsWithCoolNames
+splash: "/uploads/funk-xxxl.jpg"
+similar_pages:
+- _posts/2020-07-03-scientists-with-cool-names-21-vesto-slipher.md

 ---
-Born in Poland, later *discovered vitamins*.
+Born in Poland, later _discovered vitamins_.
 By feeding rice to pigeons.
 Some of them died.* For you.

-* brown rice is better for you than white rice.
+\* brown rice is better for you than white rice.